 Stream TV in particular are promising a solution which allows good quality 2D to 3D conversion on no glasses displays.

 Sony's Playstation 3D TV was hot news for a while leading up to its release.
 The branded dual player, individual view gaming monitor promised revolutionary gaming entertainment which can be enjoyed by two players each seeing a different image of the game.
 The end of split screen gaming?
 Things have gone quiet, and anyone looking to buy Playstation 3D TV bundles at the best prices has a good choice.

-At 24 inches, the PS 3D display is on the small side, but there are plenty other gaming 3D TV models available with bigger screens.
+At 24 inches, the PS 3D display is on the small side, but there are plenty other gaming models available with bigger screens.

 Passive 3D TV

-LG caused a stir in 2011 with the release of their Cinema Passive 3D TV range - a series of 3D TVs that use passive glasses.
-The models quickly became popular and successful sales figures were good throughout the year.
+LG caused a stir in 2011 with the release of their Cinema Passive 3D TV range - a series of models that use passive glasses.
+They quickly became popular and successful sales figures were good throughout the year.

 Vizio followed up with their own passive range.
 Toshiba have a model known as the 47 inch 47TL515U.
 The latest manufacturers to get in on the act are Panasonic, who announced a new passive model at the CES show, and Sony who recently announced their intent to ship passive models in 2013.

 Apparently Sony are planning some aggressive marketing for their new models, part of an attempt to get them firmly into one of the leading manufacturer positions.